-Councilor Albert spoke of the Joint Loss Safety Committee and its ability to address and put in place 2 preventative measures to lessen workers compensation claims.
-Town Manager Cabanel stated there to be a 3 4 few claims that are in the \$300,000 range.
+Councilor Albert spoke of the Joint Loss Safety Committee and its ability to address and put in place preventative measures to lessen workers compensation claims.
+Town Manager Cabanel stated there to be a few claims that are in the \$300,000 range.
 Some are just really unfortunate events that occurred that were either unavoidable or could be and have been corrected.
-Noted was that Workers Compensation insurance 5 uses a three-year blended rate.
-If a claim occurred three years ago, we are still paying for it in the current 6 7
+Noted was that Workers Compensation insurance uses a three-year blended rate.
+If a claim occurred three years ago, we are still paying for it in the current rate.